Menu

 Print Recipe

-Spicy, smoky, and savory, Smoked Sausage with Potatoes and Green Beans cooks up in one skillet in less than 30 minutes.
-It’s a perfect weeknight dinner idea!
+Spicy, smoky, and delicious Smoked Sausage with Potatoes and green beans cooks up in one skillet in less than 30 minutes.

 Course: Dinner